Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 - Develop a model that shows how population density around key waterways will change in future as scarcity increases
 	- Need to form governing rules (i.e. punishment for distance from key waterways, access to major city infrastructure etc.) - work with Anna to determine these
 	- Show how SA infrastructure will continue evolving if no intervention is imposed, and how development could be optimised or new waterways could be installed to combat the most susceptible areas
-- City expansion guided by criteria for transformative adaptation in South African cities
+- City expansion guided by criteria for transformative adaptation in South African cities - model to create a stable system [[Water Networks and South African Morphogenetic Growth]]
 ## Questions